 User Experience Guidelines for User Connections

-In this guide, we will help you implement the connection between an SAP Concur user’s account and your application.
+This guide will help you implement the connection between an SAP Concur user’s account and your application.
 You will find best practices for user-centered design, examples of dos-and-don’ts, and suggested steps to guide the user through the connection process.

-It is not our intention to tell you what colors and fonts to use.
-Maintaining your brand integrity is important, and these guidelines do not interfere with that.
-Rather, our goal is for user to have a pleasant and consistent experience across all of our partner applications.
-Observing these guidelines will help ensure that our shared users have positive experiences with both of our companies as a result of our partnership.
+Observing these guidelines will help provide consistency across all our partner applications and help ensure that our shared users have positive experiences.

+Branding

+Please follow your own brand colors, font, and style.
+For mentions of your partnership with SAP Concur, please refer to our SAP Concur brand guidelines.

 A word on accessibility